open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-ubuntu-guest.md

    sudo -E ./start_ubuntu.sh --passthrough-pci-usb
    ```

-2. Passthrough of Selected USB Devices
+2. Passthrough of selected USB devices.

    An external command option can be used to passthrough only a few selected USB devices.